revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

     return addOne(x)**2
 ```

-- Whenever we call Function(One,x) we will get the output.
+- Whenever we call Function(One,x), we will get the output.

 </details>

 ---

-103.Jane asked his colleague when is python decorator used and how will explain this to him.
+103. Jane asked his colleague about when python decorator is used and how will explain this to him.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)